aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 the buffer with `egvtools::radius_function`.
 During calculation of landscape metric, inverse distance weighted (power = 2) gap filling on the output is initialized to ensure no missing values at the edges.
 Finally, layer is rewritten to ensure layers name.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r